 The annual Peer Review offers geothermal stakeholders an opportunity to learn about the projects funded by DOE across a wide spectrum of technical complexity and funding magnitude, from research and development to demonstration and analysis.
-The event also opens a dialogue with other respected researchers in geophysics, geochemistry, modeling, tools, and more.
+The event also opens a dialogue with other respected experts in geophysics, geochemistry, modeling, tools, and more.
 Each year, the Geothermal Technologies Office conducts this rigorous review by independent, qualified peers to assess key achievements in geothermal development and to meet strategic DOE guidelines.

 - Review Chair Plenary Presentation, by Dr. Kate Baker, Review Chair, DOE Geothermal Technologies Office